SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 Refer to the [Prometheus Monitoring Support section](#prometheus-monitoring-support) for an overview of how metrics are exposed.

-This section describes how to enable and configure the metrics exporter on the broker deployment, configure Prometheus to use that and finally an example setup of Grafana to visualize broker metrics.
+This section describes how to enable and configure the metrics exporter and the available metrics from the broker deployment, configure Prometheus to use that, and finally an example setup of Grafana to visualize broker metrics.

 ### Enabling and configuring the Broker Metrics Endpoint

 To enable monitoring with all defaults, simply add `spec.monitoring.enabled: true` to the broker spec.
-This will setup a metrics service endpont which offers a REST API, returning broker metrics to GET requests.
+This will setup a metrics service endpont through a Prometheus Metrics Service which offers a REST API that responds with broker metrics to GET requests.

-This more advanced example shows a configuration with additional spec of pulling the exporter image from a private repo using pull secret, the service type as Kubernetes internal  and also TLS enabled.
+The next more advanced example shows a configuration with additional spec of defining the exporter image pulled from a private repo using a pull secret, the service type as Kubernetes internal `ClusterIP` and also TLS enabled for the service with key and certificate contained in Secret `monitoring-tls`.
+The way to create the Secret is the same as for the [broker TLS configuration](#configuring-tls-for-broker-services).
 ```yaml
 spec:
   monitoring: